aspeer/mkdocs-WebDyne-Doc/webdyne.md

 quickly become hard to read if there is a lot of in-line Perl code interspersed between the HTML.

-in-line Perl can be useful if you want a \"quick\" computation, e.g. insertion of the current year:
+in-line Perl can be useful if you want a "quick" computation, e.g. insertion of the current year:

 <pre>